conduct safe HVAC switchyard operation

 - Conductors and Ground Wires

-- SUB-STATIONS-A sub station receives an electrical power system from generating station via incoming transmission lines and delivers electrical power via the outgoing transmission lines.
+- SUB-STATIONS-A sub station receives an electrical power system from the generating station via incoming transmission lines and delivers electrical power via the outgoing transmission lines.

 Depending on the type of equipment used, the substations could be